Back

 > ...
 Math > Excel > Use Excel to Make a Scatter Plot

 Excel is a powerful tool for storing data and making graphs.
-The following video demonstrates one way to make a scatter plot in Excel.
-A scatter plot is a graph that just plots the data points.
-It doesn’t connect them with a line.
+In this lesson, you will learn one way to make a scatter plot in Excel.
+A scatter plot is a graph that plots the data points, but it doesn’t connect them with a line.

 3. Find the Charts section.